 To our great regret, we have to announce the closing of Petipa Marathon 2020.
 We are sorry to report that due to force majeure, the worldwide Corona pandemic, and Belgian Government “COVID 19” regulations, we cannot implement our Summer Program.

-On behalf of the Petipa Marathon team, we would like to formally invite you to participate in the two-weeks Petipa Summer Program that will be taking place on July 6-17, 2020 and will be held in the BALLET STUDIOS, César Franck 52, 1050 Brussels, Belgium.
+On behalf of the Petipa Marathon team, we would like to formally invite you to participate in the two-weeks Petipa Summer Program, the classical ballet intensive, that will be taking place on July 6-17, 2020 and will be held in the BALLET STUDIOS, César Franck 52, 1050 Brussels, Belgium.